Login to Complete a Submission or to Access Judging Panel

 3. Complete series will not be accepted as one submission.
 Each title in the series must be submitted as an individual entry in the year of publication.

-4. A previously submitted title, a new translation, and/or a reissue may not be resubmitted, unless it has been substantially reworked and has a new copyright date.
-However, if a book has won a National Jewish Book Award in a previous year, it may not be resubmitted, even it has been reworked.
+4. A previously submitted title, new translation, and/or reissue may not be resubmitted, unless it has been substantially reworked and has a new copyright date.
+A book that has won a National Jewish Book Award before cannot be resubmitted, regardless of a new copyright date.

 5. The book must be available in English and distributed in North America.

 6. Translations are eligible and must be submitted in the copyright year of the English translation.
-The prize will be awarded to the author.
+The prize will be split between the author(s) and the translator.

-7. Books available in e-book format only are accepted, however the selection must be submitted in hard copy for judging purposes.
+7. Books available in e-book format only are accepted; however, the selection may be requested as a hard copy submission further for judging purposes.
 This may be in bound galley format.

-8. For purposes of the National Jewish Book Awards, a Jewish book is one that deals with aspects of Judaism and Jewish life in the category(ies) delineated.
-A book cannot be considered for an awards category merely because its author is Jewish.
+8. For purposes of the National Jewish Book Awards, a Jewish book is one that has Jewish content and deals with aspects of Judaism and Jewish life in the category(ies) delineated.
+A book cannot be considered for an award category merely because its author is Jewish.
 A book written by a non-Jewish author is eligible if it has Jewish content.

-9. Collections of previously published short stories, essays, or articles by a single author that are gathered into one compendium are eligible.
+9. Collections of previously published short stories, essays, or articles by a single author that are gathered into one compendium are eligible and should be submitted into their appropriate category.
+Additionally, anthologies and collections edited by one or more authors should also be submitted into their appropriate category.

 Guidelines / Entry Rules

 3. FORMAT.
-All books, including e-books, must be submitted in print format.
+All books, including e-books, must be submitted in print format, if requested by Jewish Book Council.

 4. SELF-PUBLISHED BOOKS.
 Self-published books may be submitted.

 5. CATEGORIES.
 Attention to category definition is essential.
-Please see accompanying definitions below to identify the appropriate category.
-On the entry form, the respondent should specify one category as most appropriate.
-A book may be submitted to more than one category: for EACH additional category, $55 and seven (7) more copies of the book* must be sent.
+Please see the accompanying definitions to identify the appropriate category for your submission.
+On the entry form, the editor of the book should specify one category as most appropriate.
+A book may be submitted to more than one category: it is $75 for EACH additional category and seven (7) more physical copies of the book should be submitted*.
 If the judges receive the submission and feel it would fit more appropriately in a different category, they may request that the title be switched.
-Should the publisher and/or author agree, an additional seven (7) copies will be requested at no additional fee.
+Should the publisher and/or author agree, an additional seven (7) physical copies may be requested at no additional fee.
+Please note that a book is now eligible to win multiple categories, but if a title is winner, it will not be listed as a finalist in any category.

-*For submissions to the fiction and debut fiction categories,12 copies of the book must be submitted.
+*For submissions to the fiction, book club, and debut fiction categories, 12 copies of the book may be requested.

 6. OCCASIONAL AWARDS.
 Books in these categories will be judged over a span of up to three years.
 Books must be submitted in their year of publication and will be retained by the designated panel for future evaluation.